sguzman/benchmarks/README.md

 Hyper-may | 61.000 | | 102.000 | | | |
 tokio-minihttp | 106.900 | 1.047.000 |   |   |   |

 Absolute winner is *tokio-minihttp*.
-Which is makes sense, it doesn’t do much.
+Which makes sense, it doesn’t do much.
 But it is good reference point.

-*UPDATE* I found out how to run *tokio-minihttp* in multiple threads, but i do not see any improvement in performance, similar to shio-rs.
+*UPDATE* I found out how to run *tokio-minihttp* in multiple threads, but i do not see any improvement in performance, similar to shio-rs and hyper.

 [![Analytics](https://ga-beacon.appspot.com/UA-110322332-2/benchmarks?pixel)](https://github.com/igrigorik/ga-beacon)